Home / Career Guides / Ultrasound Technician

 What skills are necessary for an ultrasound technician?

-Professionals in this role need both technical and interpersonal skills.
+Individuals in this role need both technical and interpersonal skills.
 Technically, they must have a solid understanding of human anatomy and physiology and the ability to operate and troubleshoot ultrasound equipment.
 They should be adept at interpreting ultrasound images to identify normal and abnormal conditions.

-Interpersonally, technicians need to have excellent communication skills to explain procedures to patients and discuss findings with medical professionals.
+Interpersonally, technicians need to have excellent communication skills to explain procedures to patients and discuss findings with medical experts.
 They also need to be empathetic and patient, as they often work with people who may be anxious or in discomfort.

 What are the typical duties of an ultrasound technician?

-These professionals prepare patients for procedures by explaining the process and answering any questions.
+These pros prepare patients for procedures by explaining the process and answering any questions.
 They apply a special gel to the examined area, which helps transmit sound waves.
 Technicians then operate the ultrasound equipment, which sends high-frequency sound waves into the body.

 The echo of these waves produces an image the technician captures for further analysis.
 After the procedure, they clean and maintain the equipment and may be responsible for patient record keeping.